junwei1173/baseRates/README.md

 7. ENSURE THAT YOU HAVE A .env FILE, IF NOT YOU CAN MAKE A NEW ONE INSIDE OF 'base_ratesBackEnd' FOLDER.

-7. Get your own gemini api key
+7. Get your own gemini api and unsplash api key and put it in .env

 8.run 'npm start' first on one terminal, and run on the other terminal second;